syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## DataSource

-The `DataSource` gets the raw data and processes data operations such as sorting, filtering, and grouping in SfListView.
+The `DataSource` gets raw data and performs data operations such as sorting, filtering, and grouping in SfListView.
 The data source of the ListView is set by using the `ItemsSource` attribute.

 {% tabs %}
 {% highlight xaml %}